MRDGH2821/MRDGH2821/miscellaneous/game.md

 - ❌ Not Completed
 - 🚫 Not Applicable
 - GOTY - Game Of The Year Edition
+- 🎮 Main Story/Campaign Complete
+- 🎁 DLC(s) Story/Campaign Complete
+- 🏆 All Achievements Obtained
+- 🔍 All Collectibles Obtained
+- 💯 Main quest & Side quests 100% Complete

+Some notations will be mixed like:

+- 🎮🎁 Main story & DlCs completed
+- 🎮💯 Main story 100% complete
+- 🎁🔍 DLCs completed with all collectibles

+And so forth..
+Thus the general format will be:

+> Main game, DLC, Extras
+>
+> 🎮💯🔍,🎁💯🔍,🏆

 ## On Going ~~Backlog~~

 Listed with priority order.
 1st rank means that game should be finished first before starting next in table.

+<div class="datatable-begin"></div>

 | Game Name                                                                                                | Notes                                            |
 | -------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |